Can the world be saved from overtourism?

 But the key is working together

-All the experts agreet collaboration is key to success.
+All the experts agree collaboration is key to success.

 PAU BARRENA/AFP/AFP/Getty Images